skillcadet/blog/_drafts/2024-10-13-setting-up-an-edge-loadbalancer-using-nodeport.md

         }
 }
 ```
 Here, we add an `upstream` stanza, pointing to each of our available nodes and the NodePort for our deployment.
+You could create this file in your cloud-init using `write-files:` stanza, customized to your site.

 ```
 sudo ln -s /etc/nginx/sites-available/blog.xd7.org.conf /etc/nginx/sites-enabled